 Let's take an example, Product Owner.

-You can set up a Dropdown attribute, to assign a product to one of your team members.
+You can set up a Dropdown attribute and assign a product to one of your team members.

 2. Setting up "Internal Info" Attribute Group